Talks presented in 2024

 It consisted of a container filled with water and a vertical rod floating within.
 The rod was inscribed with various messages along its height.
 When the remote torch signal was received, water from the container was slowly drained until the signalling torch went out again.
 Through the position of the inscribed rod, the water level could be correlated with a specific message.

-Similar principle was used by Chappe brothers in France, in the late 18th century.
+A similar principle was used by Chappe brothers in France, in the late 18th century.
 They erected a network of semaphore towers in France for military communications.
-The movable wooden arms connected by crossbar allowed to display 196 symbols.
+The movable wooden arms connected by crossbar allowed displaying 196 symbols.
 The symbols were transmitted from tower to tower.

 Finally, more modern means of communication were described.